2020 Portuguese motorcycle Grand Prix

 The 2020 Portuguese motorcycle Grand Prix (officially known as the Grande Prémio MEO de Portugal) was the fifteenth and final round of the 2020 Grand Prix motorcycle racing season and the fourteenth and final round of the 2020 MotoGP World Championship.
 It was held at the Algarve International Circuit in Portimão on 22 November 2020.

-Enea Bastianini and Albert Arenas clinched the world championship title in Moto2 and Moto3 category respectively after a heartbeat finale in both classes.
+Enea Bastianini and Albert Arenas clinched the world championship title in Moto2 and Moto3 category respectively after a dramatic finale in both classes.
 Both riders secured their respective first world championship title in their career on Grand Prix motorcycling level.

 Background

 Impact of the COVID-19 pandemic

 The opening rounds of the 2020 championship have been heavily affected by the COVID-19 pandemic.
 Several Grands Prix were cancelled or postponed after the opening round in Qatar was halted, prompting the Fédération Internationale de Motocyclisme to draft a new calendar.
 A new calendar based exclusively in Europe was announced on 11 June.

 The Portuguese Grand Prix, absent from the calendar since 2012 (when it took place at the Autódromo do Estoril), was introduced as the last stage of the championship; this is the first time the season finale has not been held in Valencia since 2001.
 The race is held at the Autódromo Internacional do Algarve, which has served as MotoGP's reserve track since 2017; it is the first time that this circuit hosts a Grand Prix and is the seventy-third circuit which hosts a World Championship race.